 - 1. Read 4-H General Livestock Regulations. - 2.
 4-H'ers must turn in "INTENT TO SELL" forms on sale animals to the Fair office by 10:00p.m.
 WEDNESDAY or they give up their privilege to sell.
 Late forms will not be accepted. - 3.
 All market lambs must have been owned, weighed and identified with the official Kansas ear tag on official weigh day to be eligible to show at the fair. - 4.
 Market lambs must weigh a minimum of 100 pounds to be eligible for Grand or Reserve Grand Champion honors, the Rate of Gain award and to sell in the Livestock Sale.
-All lambs can show. - 5.
-Market lambs will be judged according to weight and not by breed.
+All lambs can show. - Market lambs will be judged according to weight and not by breed.
 Classes will be determined after lambs are weighed on entry day.
 Classes will be posted at the sheep barn prior to the judging.
-NO REWEIGHS.

-- 6. All market lambs must be weighed and tagged under the supervision of Extension Agents at least 90 days before the fair. - 7.
+NO REWEIGHS. - 6.
+All market lambs must be weighed and tagged under the supervision of an Extension Agent by May 1. - 7.
 All sheep must be identified with an official USDA scrapie premises ID tag.
-This requirement includes wethers. - 8.
-Registered animals must be in the name of the 4-H'er.
-Transfer of ownership shall be at least 70 days prior to the fair.
-Ewe lambs must have a breeder's scrapie tag in the ear. - 9.
-A Grand Champion and Reserve Champion will be selected in each breed from the registered and from the non-registered or crossbred classes provided they are of Blue ribbon quality.

-- 10. All market lambs must be "slick shorn" above the knee and hock joints, including the head.
+This requirement includes wethers.

+- 8. Registered animals must be in the name of the 4-H'er.
+Transfer of ownership by June 15th.
+Ewe lambs must have a breeder's scrapie tag in the ear. - A Grand Champion and Reserve Champion will be selected in each breed from the registered and from the non-registered or crossbred classes provided they are of Blue ribbon quality. - 10.
+All market lambs must be "slick shorn" above the knee and hock joints, including the head.
 Wool length should not exceed .2 inches.
 No artificial coloring/use of adhesives is allowed on market lambs. - 11.
 All entries for the Registered Breeding Classes must be in the 4-H member's name NO later than June 15th of the current year.
 Final proof of registration is DUE to the Extension Office by July 1st.